 Textbooks can only be returned if:

-- Your class has been canceled, or you drop a class from your schedule (we must be able to verify with Registrar’s Office).
+- Your class has been cancelled, or you drop a class from your schedule (we must be able to verify with Registrar’s Office).

 - At the time of your textbook return, you must provide a signed drop/add slip from the Registrar’s Office or a copy of your new schedule without that course on it.